awslabs/sagemaker-debugger/docs/analysis.md

 ### Trial API

 Here's a list of methods that the Trial API provides which helps you load data for analysis.
 Please click on the method to see all the parameters it takes and a detailed description.
-If you are not familiar with SMDebug constructs, you might want to review [this doc](#todo add link) before going through this page.
+If you are not familiar with smdebug constructs, you might want to review [this doc](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md) before going through this page.

 | Method        | Description           |
 | ------------- |-------------|